Mathématique: Chapter 1

 How long did it take to move someone into an apartment?

 What would Jackson do if he found him lying on the floor, overheating in a set of rooms that likely had some kind of cooling mechanism somewhere, if he’d only bothered to look for it?
-Fuck Jackson anyway.
-He was too fucking nice to too many people who clearly didn’t appreciate it.
-Or deserve it.

-Was that a character flaw?
+Was excessive kindness a character flaw?

-He would have to think about that.
+He’d have to think about that.

 Probably it wasn’t.

-Objectively, this was not one of the finer moments in the life of Dr. Nicholas Rush.
+Right, so this was not one of the finer moments in the life of Dr. Nicholas Rush.

 Fuck.

-The room seemed suddenly too warm and too small and too foreign.
-Too many of the boxes were covered with dust and unopened and he couldn’t breathe.
-His heart was beating hard and merciless, as if it were warring against his lungs, as if it were trying to escape, and he flung himself out of the room, slamming the door behind him, unsteady but back, finally, in the central room with the ceiling-length windows and Jackson, Jackson was outside and he was talking to whomever it was that he knew and it was the most reassuring thing Rush had heard in days.
+He flung himself out of the room, slammed the door behind him, unsteady as fuck, but back in the central room with the ceiling-length windows and Jackson, Jackson was outside talking and it was the most reassuring thing Rush had heard in days.
 In days.
-He sank back to his knees and tried to breathe and it was fine; he knew objectively that he was breathing even though it didn’t feel like there was any oxygen in the air.
+He sank to his knees and tried to breathe and it was fine; he knew he was breathing, even though it didn’t feel like there was oxygen in the air.

 “There’s no wrong choice.”
 Jackson sounded perplexed.